How to charge an electric car

 Charging at home: can I plug my electric car into a regular socket?

 Yes, you can - but you won't want to.
-Charging your electric car at home (and possibly work) makes owning an electric car far more convenient, but use a regular three-pin wall socket and you're looking at very, very long charging times - in excess of 25 hours, depending on the car.
+Use a regular three-pin wall socket and you're looking at very, very long charging times - in excess of 25 hours, depending on the car.

 Unlike the picture above, what you're going to need to make charging at home easy and convenient is dedicated parking (such as a driveway) with a power supply, and a wall charging unit.